-Monosodium Glutamate (MSG) is a naturally occuring salt that is found in many foods, including seaweed, green teas, cheeses and tomatoes just to name a few.
-As a concentrated flavoring agent, MSG is frequently used in cooking to enhance the flavor of meat, poultry, seafood and vegetables.
-MSG is sold as a white, crystalline powder, similar in appearance to table salt, in shakers or boxes.
+As a concentrated flavoring agent, MSG is frequently used in cooking to enhance the flavor of meat, poultry, seafood, and vegetables.
+It’s sold as a white crystalline powder that appears similar to table salt, generally in shakers or boxes.

 As opposed to normal salt, the flavor-enhancing properties of MSG emphasize umami tastes — which makes sense, given the sources where it’s naturally found are all known for a strong savory, umami flavor.